 The Catalyst Award

-This award is designed to recognise an early career chemist for outstanding innovation in Applied Chemistry in the workplace (industrial, commercial, government or education). "someone who incites action or activity in the Chemical arena.
+This award is designed to recognise an early career chemist for outstanding innovation in applied chemistry in the workplace (industrial, commercial, government or education). "someone who incites action or activity in the Chemical arena.

 About this award

-This award is designed to recognise an early career chemist – and is awarded by the RACI for outstanding innovation in Applied Chemistry in the workplace (industrial, commercial, government or education).
+This award is designed to recognise an early career chemist – and is awarded by the RACI for outstanding innovation in applied chemistry in the workplace (industrial, commercial, government or education).
 As the name suggests – someone who incites action or activity in the Chemical arena.

 The award requires either self-nomination or nomination by another RACI member.
 The candidate is required to be a financial RACI member for a minimum of 12 months and to have graduated from a tertiary institution in Australia or overseas having studied a predominantly Chemistry based course.